 Glad we have furling sails

-In a couple of minutes the wind increased from 15 knots or so to 25 and changed direction.
-Then its good to have furling sails.
-We don’t need to leave the cockpit to reduce sail area.
-Despite 2 reef in the main and the genoa, we still do 7-9 knots and that’s OK speed for us… If there was a ”cosy” noise from the waves behind the boat yesterday, today its a bit more intense and the sails are hard as steel plates from the wind pressure.
+In a couple of minutes, the wind increased from 15 knots or so to 25 and changed direction.
+Then it’s good to have furling sails.
+We don’t need to leave the cockpit to reduce the sail area.
+Despite 2 reefs in the main and the genoa, we still do 7-9 knots and that’s the OK speed for us… If there was a ” cozy” noise from the waves behind the boat yesterday, today it’s a bit more intense and the sails are hard as steel plates from the wind pressure.

 The latest weather forecast has a big fan blowing a steady wind towards the Caribbean for at least ten days so the rest of the trip will be something like this, a good breeze from behind day and night.